raulcanodev/portfolio-2024/src/content/blog/wordpress-custom-field-to-query-by-weekly-views.md

 ---
 title: "Add New Custom Field and Query by Weekly Views in WordPress"
 summary:
     "How can I filter posts by weekly views in WordPress?
-In this article, we will show you how to add a new custom field to your WordPress posts and query them by weekly views."
+In this article, we will show you how to add a new custom field to your WordPress posts and query them by the total views of the week."
 pubDate: 2024-07-08
 emoji: "💻"
 author: "Raul Cano"